coronalabs/corona-docs/markdown/plugin/admob/updateConsentForm.markdown

 ## Overview

-This function updates Consent Manager with information that helps determine if a message needs to be displayed.
+This function updates the Consent Manager with information that helps determine if a message needs to be displayed.

+## Gotchas

+* AdMob needs to initialize before you can run `admob.updateConsentForm()`.

+* The Consent Form is a legal document and underage users cannot consent to its contents.
+This means `formStatus` will always be `"unavailable"` for underaged users and `consentStatus` will always be `"obtained"`.
+AdMob does not specify what the user has consented to.

 ## Syntax